giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/views-on-offers.md

 </TabItem>
 </Tabs>

-### `offers(address, address) / offerDetails(address, address, uint)`
+### `offers(address, address)` and `offerDetails(address, address, uint)`

 :::info

-The data pertaining to a particular offer is contained in the `OfferUnpacked` and `OfferDetailUnpacked` structs, which are stored as packed custom types called, respectively, `OfferPacked` and `OfferDetailUnpacked.` For on-chain calls, Mangrove provides unpacking functions to extract a particular field out of a packed structure.
-For off-chain calls, Mangrove also provide direct getter for the unpacked structures.&#x20;
+The data pertaining to a particular offer is contained in the [`OfferUnpacked`](#mgvlibmgvstructsofferunpacked) and [`OfferDetailUnpacked`](#mgvlibofferdetailunpacked) structs, which are stored as packed custom types called, respectively, `OfferPacked` and `OfferDetailPacked.` For on-chain calls, Mangrove provides unpacking functions to extract a particular field out of a packed structure.
+For off-chain calls, Mangrove also provide direct getters for the unpacked structures.&#x20;

 :::